 A maximal, connected subgraph is called a connected component.
-(By "maximal", we mean that including any additional vertices would make the subgraph disconnected.)
 The graph on the left has two connected components, the triangle and the single edge.
 The graph on the right is entirely connected and thus has a single connected component.

 2.1 A Simple Connectivity Theorem